 Water is crucial essentials for humans, so it is to cats.
 When your cat is dehydrated, it can be highly stressful.
 If your cat's water intake is low, they can suffer severe complications.
 Urinary tract infections, kidney disease, etc., can result from low water consumption by your cat.

-Is your cat not getting enough water every day?
-Wondering why your cat drinks moist water instead of clean?
+Is my cat getting enough water every day?

-Explore the tricks that encourage your cat to drink more water than it would normally.
-Let's get started.
+Now, explore the tricks that encourage your cat to drink more water than it would normally.

 How Much Water Does a Cat Need Per Day?

 The average amount of water that your cat's body requires ranges from 3.5 to 4.5 ounces per 5 pounds of her body weight.
 Thus, if your cat weighs about 10 pounds, it's suggested to feed 9 ounces of water daily.

 Indeed, the amount of drinking water for your cat mostly depends on her body weight.
 Besides, her activity intensity, the weather, and how much wet food she takes can affect cat water intake.

 So, decide a basic amount of your cat's water consumption, add more or less accordingly.